 We Need Collective Efforts Now More Than Ever

-It will require people to work together and cooperate to address the many schisms laid bare in recent months.
+There will be long term mental health effects of the COVID-19 pandemic, so it will require people to work together and cooperate to address the many schisms laid bare in recent months.
 This country promotes a myth of individualism — and that can have its place.
 In reality, though, collective efforts have always been the hallmark of progress.

 The same goes for each of you trying to stay calm, safe, and sane.
 You should consider the above list of suggestions.
 Also, it’s essential to reach out for help when you need it.